PPRC.

 Structural Divides

-Exposure is unevenly distributed.
-Urban households face steeper expenditure inequality, while remittance-linked resilience is concentrated in upper deciles.
+Urban households face steeper expenditure inequality, while remittance-linked resilience concentrates in upper deciles.

 Inequality Profile